 Here are a few things to keep in mind if you plan on spending some time at the beach, which will keep you safe and happy.

 And here’s a guide to what to pack for Australia.

 Beach safety Australia rule number one.
 ALWAYS swim between the flags.

 Popular, patrolled Australian beaches will have a section marked by two yellow and red flags.

-This is deemed the safest part of the beach to swim on.
-Lifeguards, who know the beach and its current will have determined that very morning that that particular patch of ocean is safest to swim on.
+This is deemed the safest part of the beach to swim in, determined b lifeguards, who know the beach and its currents.

 So, for the love of all that is good in this world, please swim between the flags.